Mikulčice-Valy: The 4th church

-The 5th church and timber hall
+The 5th church and a metal workshop

-Excavation of the 5th church followed in 1959, together with a timber hall building with wattle and daub infill panels.
+Excavation of the 5th church followed in 1959, together with a timber hall building with wattle and daub infill panels (this structure has been identified as potential metal/jewelry workshop which predated the church).
 The fifth church had a rectangular nave with an almost rectangular chancel.
 Adjacent to the church, which was next to a roadway leading to a gateway in the rampart, was a metalworking workshop producing high quality goods.